Congress' Digvijaya, BJP's Scindia and Solanki win RS polls

 Barriya got 36 votes in the biennial election to three vacant seats from Madhya Pradesh.
 All 206 MLAs cast ballots during the voting which began at 9 in the morning at the Assembly complex.

 Even a Congress MLA who has contracted coronavirus arrived in an ambulance, wearing Personal Protection Equipment kit.
 He was the last one to vote.
-Poll officials said the votes of BJP MLAs Gopilal Jatav and Jugal Kishore Bagdi were canceled for technical reasons.
+Poll officials said the votes of two BJP MLAs were canceled for technical reasons.

 Each candidate in the fray needed 52 votes to win.
 The BJP has its own 107 MLAs and enjoys the support of two BSP, one SP and two Independents.
 The ruling party thus has support of 112 members in the 230-member Assembly whose effective strength is 206.